agile-ts/documentation/docs/packages/core/features/integration/Introduction.md

     });
    ```

-So lets take a quick look how a simplified `useAgile()` Hook looks like.
+Last but not least, lets take a quick look how a simplified `useAgile()` Hook looks like.
 ```ts
 import React from 'react';
 import {